Elsayedaa/MLDAMS/readme.txt

 ----- Board in the Mouselight Wiki into a Pandas dataframe.
 This dataframe is used by
       MLDB_sample_enter to automate sample data entry into the Neuron Broswer database.

-	isb(username, password):
+	isb(*auth):
-		-The isb function takes the username and password of the user's HHMI account to as arguments to access the wiki automatically via the chrome webdriver and selenium library.
+		-The isb function takes takes an optional argument "auth", which should be a tuple of the user's username and password of the user's HHMI account.
+The isb function will still run without the argument; if this is the case, the user will be prompted to enter their username and password directly into the browser window that pops up when the function is run.

  2.26
 -MLDB_sample_enter: This module contains the class MLDB_sample_enter, which is used to